sketchbuch/configure_linux/README.md

-desktop      | Desktop effects and appearance dev          | Dev tasks distro_tasks | Tasks targeting a specific distro like Ubuntu files        | To do with creating/editing files folders      | To do with creating/editing folders gnome        | Gnome tasks kde          | KDE Tasks mouse        | Anything to do with mice nautilus     | Tasks to do with Gnome Files profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files terminal     | Terminal tasks like bash touchpad     | Anything to do with touchpads users        | Related to the uses stephen      | Tasks for stephen gtk          | GTK related tasks git          | Git related tasks
+desktop      | Desktop effects and appearance dev          | Dev tasks distro_tasks | Tasks targeting a specific distro like Ubuntu file-manager | File Manager tasks files        | To do with creating/editing files folders      | To do with creating/editing folders git          | Git related tasks gnome        | Gnome tasks gtk          | GTK related tasks kde          | KDE Tasks mouse        | Anything to do with mice profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files stephen      | Tasks for stephen terminal     | Terminal tasks like bash text-editor  | Text Editor tasks touchpad     | Anything to do with touchpads users        | Related to the uses

 ### Software Tasks